makeitcheaper/Frontend_ui_developer_test/README.md

 1. Clone the starter template from https://github.com/makeitcheaper/Frontend_ui_developer_test .
 2. Go to the root/TechTest folder in terminal
-3. Typing `npm install` to install the dependencies
+3. Type `npm install` to install the dependencies
-4. Typing `gulp` to run the started project
+4. Type `gulp` to run the started project
 3. Login to Zeplin and view the page that needs to be created.

     Email: recruitment@makeitcheaper.com